 Correcting a previously filed Form 945.
 If you discover an error on a previously filed Form 945, make the correction using Form 945-X, Adjusted Annual Return of Withheld Federal Income Tax or Claim for Refund.
-Form 945-X is a stand-alone form, meaning taxpayers can file Form 945-X when an error is discovered.
-For more information, see the Instructions for Form 945-X or visit IRS.gov and enter "correcting employment taxes" in the search box.
+Form 945-X is filed separately from Form 945.
+For more information, see the Instructions for Form 945-X or go to IRS.gov/CorrectingEmploymentTaxes.

 Federal tax deposits must be made by electronic funds transfer (EFT).
 You must use EFT to make all federal tax deposits.
 Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
 If you don't want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
-EFTPS is a free service provided by the Department of Treasury.
+EFTPS is a free service provided by the Department of the Treasury.
 Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.

 For more information on making federal tax deposits, see section 11 of Pub.
-15. To get more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477 or 1-800-733-4829 (TDD).
+15. To get more information about EFTPS or to enroll in EFTPS, go to EFTPS.gov, or call 800-555-4477 or 800-733-4829 (TDD).
 Additional information about EFTPS is also available in Pub.
 966.

 For an EFTPS deposit to be on time, you must submit the deposit by 8 p.m.
-Eastern time the day before the date the deposit is due.
+Eastern time the day CAUTION before the date the deposit is due.

 Same-day wire payment option.
 If you fail to submit a deposit transaction on EFTPS by 8 p.m.
-Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS).
+Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS) to make a same-day wire payment.
 To use the same-day wire payment method, you will need to make arrangements with your financial institution ahead of time.
 Please check with your financial institution regarding availability, deadlines, and costs.
 Your financial institution may charge you a fee for payments made this way.
-To learn more about the information you will need to provide your financial institution to make a same-day wire payment, visit the IRS website at www.irs.gov/payments and click on Same-day wire.
+To learn more about the information you will need to give your financial institution to make a same-day wire payment, go to IRS.gov/SameDayWire.

 Timeliness of federal tax deposits.
 If a deposit is required to be made on a day that isn't a business day, the deposit is considered timely if it is made by the close of the next business day.
 A business day is any day other than a Saturday, Sunday, or legal holiday.
 The term "legal holiday" for deposit purposes includes only those legal holidays in the District of Columbia.
-Legal holidays in the District of Columbia are provided in Pub.
+Legal holidays in the District of Columbia are provided in section 11 of Pub.
 15.

 Electronic filing and payment.
-Now, more than ever before, businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
+Businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
 Whether you rely on a tax professional or handle your own taxes, the IRS offers you convenient programs to make filing and paying easier.
 Spend less time worrying about taxes and more time running your business.
-Use e-file and EFTPS to your benefit.
+Use e-file and EFTPS to your the return is filed or the payment is made.
+If a valid EIN isn't provided, the return or payment won't be processed.
+This may result in penalties.
+See Employer Identification Number (EIN), later, for more information about applying for an EIN.